Essendon & Woodhill

 In 2003 the church room was added, and the splendid Bell Ringer’s Millennium stained glass window installed in the church.
 Figures of bell ringers are depicted against a view of Essendon and its church on the hill as seen from the A414.
 Two small bats can just be spotted.

-The church room with modern facilities including two toilets (one for disabled people and with baby changing facilities) enables a Sunday Club to flourish and provides a pleasant comfortable venue for meetings
+The church room with modern facilities including two toilets (one for disabled people and with baby changing facilities) provides a pleasant comfortable venue for meetings and small

 The beautiful, well-maintained churchyard is still an open churchyard; a recent gift of land ensures that it should remain so for the near future.

 We are blessed with a loyal and supportive congregation.
 Services are both modern (Common Worship) and traditional depending upon the service.
-A monthly Evensong is held from Easter till October and Compline in the winter months.
+A monthly Evensong is held from Easter till September.
 We have a small, effective choir and a fine Willis organ.